-The Internets have been in an uproar lately over the impending, albeit slow-motion, conclusion of HBO’s Game of Thrones television series, which will end after only seven Season 7 episodes in 2017 and six Season 8 episodes in 2018.
+The Internets have been in an uproar over the conclusion of HBO’s Game of Thrones television series, which ended after eight seasons in 2019.

-Despite additional rumors of a potential spin-off series, fans are disappointed to have the finale of GOT in sight.
+Despite the potential for multiple spin-off series, fans are of course disappointed to have the adventure and drama come to an end.
 To be certain, it’s a bummer on the same scale as being decapitated – but wait, hold the door!

 There is another literary fantasy series, with an equally amazing monarchical atmosphere of politics, drama, action and incredible beasts – with stories that are loved by thousands, including George R. R. Martin himself, and that undoubtedly inspired the GOT author to become a writer.
 I’m talking about, of course, John Carter of Mars!